BabylonJS/OldDocumentationSite/content/How_To/Post_Process/How_to_use_PostProcesses.md

 };
 ```

-Please note that you can also use the output of a previous postprocess as the source for your own sampler:
+To use the output of a previous post process setTextureFromPostProcess can be used.
+Note: This will set sceneSampler to the output of the post process before postProcess0 NOT the output of postProcess0.
 ```javascript
 effect.setTextureFromPostProcess("sceneSampler", postProcess0);
 ```